tj-python/github-deploy/README.md

 Python package that automates deployment of files to multiple repositories all at once

+Using a poly repository can pose a number challenges one of which is maintaining consitency across multiple repos for configurations that needs be the same accross all repositories in your org.

+For example adding a github action or maintaing a consistent pull request template accross your organization.

 ## Usage

 #### Creating or Updating files on github